GoogleCloudPlatform/anthos-service-mesh-samples/docs/setup/README.md

 This is a general setup for the examples in the `docs` folder.
 This setup uses `Terraform` to setup your GKE clusters with ASM installed.

-Note: the following will setup an environment for a single cluster.
+Note: the following will setup an environment for a single cluster, with a _Managed Control Plane_.

 The following services will be required for this:
 * container.googleapis.com